floriandriessen/magnetosphere-cakwind-2d/README.md

 B0field = .true.
 ```

-and in the code the `dipoleboy` subroutine is called instead to add a global, time-independent background dipole field.
+and in the code the `make_dipoleboy` subroutine is called instead to add a global, time-independent background dipole field.

 ## Extending a simulation